-Ladbroke Grove Autism centre.
-Run by the National Autism Society, the centre offers a safe and supportive environment in which children, young people and adults can meet other people, try new activities, explore interests and develop their confidence and independence.
+The National Autistic Society Centre, Greater London (Ladbroke Grove) offers a safe and supportive environment in which children, young people and adults can meet other people, try new activities, explore interests and develop their confidence and independence.
 We also offer support and training to families, carers and professionals.
 Contact 020 8962 3010 or email@example.com

-Snowflake School for children with autism.
-Snowflake is a new independent school which provides quality services for children with Autistic Spectrum Disorders.
+Snowflake School for autistic children.
+Snowflake is a new independent school which provides quality services for children on the autism spectrum

-The NHS website provides more detailed information on autism spectrum disorder.
+The NHS website provides more detailed information on autism.

 The Foundation for People With Learning Disabilities has produced a leaflet called What is autistic spectrum disorder?

-Ambitious About Autism are a national charity for children and young people with autism.
+Ambitious About Autism are a national charity for autistic children and young people.
 They provide services, raise awareness and understanding, and campaign for change.

 Their Talk About Autism initiative offers a safe and friendly online community where you can share experiences, get support, and discuss autism.

-The National Autistic Society is a leading UK charity for people with autism (including Aspergers syndrome) and their families.
-They provide information, support and pioneering services, and campaign for a better world for people with autism.
+The National Autistic Society is a leading UK charity for autistic people (including Asperger’s syndrome) and their families.
+They provide information, support and pioneering services, and campaign for a better world for autistic people.

-If you have autism and you want to find out more about it the National Autistic Society have provided easy-read information about autism.
+If you are autistic and you want to find out more about it the National Autistic Society have provided easy-read information about autism.